jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ---
 # 3. GENERATE CLOUDGUARD API KEY AND SECRET

 SHIFTLEFT requires CloudGuard's API key and API secrets in order to run assessments.
 In Build stage, we'll need to export them into buildspec.yml securely.
-You can generate CloudGuard API key and API secrets on CloudGuard console.
+You can generate CloudGuard API key and API secrets on CloudGuard web console.

 Check out [How to generate CloudGuard API and API Secret](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144514&partition=General&product=CloudGuard)